Kitack Lim: Early life

-Lim was born in Masan, Gyeongsangnam-do, a major port city in South Korea.
+Lim was born in Masan, South Gyeongsang Province, a major port city in South Korea.
 He completed a degree in nautical science at the Korea Maritime and Ocean University (KMOU), Busan, graduating in 1977.
 He then joined the Republic of Korea Navy and worked on ships as a deck officer, later working for Sanko Shipping Co.

 In 1985, he joined the Korea Maritime and Port Administration, while undertaking further studies at the Graduate School of Administration of Yonsei University, eventually obtaining a Master's degree in 1990.
 He then attended the World Maritime University (WMU), graduating with a master's degree in maritime administration with a major in navigation.
 Between 1995 and 1998, he returned to KMOU for study completing a doctoral programme for international law.

 Career

 Lim began attending IMO meetings as part of the South Korean delegation in 1986, participating in maritime safety and environmental protection issues.
 From 1992 onwards, he was engaged in promoting maritime safety through the effective implementation of IMO conventions in South Korea, as well as in other IMO member states in the Asian region.
 In 2004, he was elected Chairman of the Tokyo Memorandum on Port State Control.

 Between 2006 and August 2009, Lim served as Maritime Attaché and minister-counsellor at the Embassy of South Korea, London, leading all IMO work for South Korea, including serving as Deputy Permanent Representative.
 Lim was then appointed as Director General for Maritime Safety Policy Bureau at the Headquarters of the Ministry of Land, Transport and Maritime Affairs (MLTM) in South Korea.
 This role included leading the South Korean delegation to the IMO Assembly in 2009.

 In March 2011, Lim was appointed Commissioner of the Korean Maritime Safety Tribunal (KMST).
 In July 2012, he assumed the position of President of Busan Port Authority.
 He served as President of the Port Authority until the end of July 2015.